mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - MongoDB.md

 By Jack Szwergold, September 22, 2015

+## Install MongoDB.

-#### Import the public key used by the package management system.
+First, import the public key used by the package management system:

     sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 7F0CEB10

-#### Create a sources list file for MongoDB.
+Next, create a sources list file for MongoDB:

     echo 'deb http://downloads-distro.mongodb.org/repo/ubuntu-upstart dist 10gen' | sudo tee /etc/apt/sources.list.d/mongodb.list

-#### Reload local package database.
+Now, run `aptitude update` like this:

     sudo aptitude update

-#### Install the latest stable version of MongoDB.
+Then install MongoDB via `aptitude` like this:

     sudo aptitude install mongodb-org

-#### Install a specific release of MongoDB.
+Or install a specific release of MongoDB via `aptitude` like this:

     sudo aptitude install mongodb-org=2.6.5 mongodb-org-server=2.6.5 mongodb-org-shell=2.6.5 mongodb-org-mongos=2.6.5 mongodb-org-tools=2.6.5

-#### Pin a specific version of MongoDB.
+Pin a specific version of MongoDB.

-Although you can specify any available version of MongoDB, apt-get will upgrade the packages when a newer version becomes available.
+Although you can specify any available version of MongoDB, `aptitude` will upgrade the packages when a newer version becomes available.
 To prevent unintended upgrades, pin the package.
 To pin the version of MongoDB at the currently installed version, issue the following command sequence:

 	echo "mongodb-org hold" | sudo dpkg --set-selections echo "mongodb-org-server hold" | sudo dpkg --set-selections